 The support we’ve felt from everyone across the country has been truly incredible!
 You all have donated hundreds if not thousands of items to help the evacuated pets in our care.
 The SPCA of Texas is working hard to help the evacuees’ pets coming to North Texas.
 Stay tuned for more information to come.
 We’ve updated our Amazon Wish List in our bio.
 Thank you for your support! #spcatexas

 The SPCA of Texas has been mobilizing since before the storm, taking in over 100 cats from shelters on the coast.
 They have also set up a temporary animal shelter near a human shelter so evacuated pet owners won’t be too far away from their beloved four-legged family members.
-They are currently taking donations and asking locals to consider volunteering or fostering pets.
+Donations are being accepted and locals are being asked to to consider volunteering or fostering pets.
 They also accept supplies including cat litter, blankets, pet beds, and gift cards for gasoline.

 Austin Pets Alive!

 Austin Pets Alive! is helping shelters in the direct line of #HurricaneHarvey.
 Please find out how you can help: https://t.co/h3iQOCwcOm pic.twitter.com/hlk72N7XbS — Austin Pets Alive! (@austinpetsalive) August 24, 2017

 Austin Pets Alive! has transported over 300 animals from shelters on the Texas coast to the safety of their facilities.
 The shelter is asking for help so they can protect as many animals as possible.
 You can donate money or goods.
 Right now, they currently need tarps, cat litter, and martingale collars.
 They are looking for short-term and long-term volunteers.
 And they need people to foster animals long term, until the animals are adopted (two to four weeks for dogs and four to six weeks for cats).
 You can find more information here.

 The Humane Society of the United States (HSUS)